 Treatment includes chemotherapy drugs, monoclonal antibodies, and sometimes radiation therapy.

-More than three fourths of the people who have chronic lymphocytic leukemia (CLL) are older than 60, and the disease does not occur in children.
+More than three fourths of the people who have chronic lymphocytic leukemia (CLL) are older than 60, and the disease is extremely rare in children.
 CLL is the most common type of leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more in North America and Europe.
-It is rare in Japan and Southeast Asia, which indicates that genetics plays some role in its development.
+It is rare in Japan and Southeast Asia, which suggests that genetics plays some role in its development.

 Did You Know...

 In early stages of CLL, most people have no symptoms, and the disease is diagnosed only because of an increased white blood cell count.
 Later symptoms may include

 Loss of appetite